 To acquaint participants with the skills essential for computer literacy, especially in system control, so as to enable effective management of information system.
 The course contents include: Hardware system; Basic data communication systems and networks; Effective management information systems; information systems control.

-Management of Human Resource (Combined with Practice of Management)
+Management of Human Resource & The Practice of Management

 To equip participants with the essential knowledge and skills in the management of human resources in an organisation, and to develop and implement policies and practices to meet the company needs.